 Jet2 Holidays packages: 0800 408 0778

-Lines are open Monday to Friday 8am to 11pm, Saturday 8:30am to 8pm, and Sunday 9am to 8pm.
+Lines are open Monday to Friday 8am to 11pm, Saturday 8:30am to 8pm, Sunday 9am to 8pm.
 The 0800 number is free to call from UK landlines and mobiles.

 Have the following ready before you call: